 In recent years, advances in technology have made it possible for amateur meteor observers with fairly modest equipment to achieve professional-quality results and it is in these areas that the AMS Ltd. will concentrate its main efforts.
 We hope to help coordinate amateur-professional activities among observers who are too widely scattered to permit the usual close working relationships found in local groups.

-We are interested mainly in visual, CCD camera, and radio observations of:
+We are interested mainly in visual and CCD camera of:

 - sporadic meteor rates